Ferdinand Lassalle: Political agitation and the ADAV

+In the view of Polish intellectual historian Leszek Kołakowski, "Lassalle's activity as a politician and ideologist of the workers' movement began, properly speaking, in 1862 and lasted (owing to his early death) for little more than two years."
+Despite the shortness of this period of activity, Lassalle's ideological influence in the German labor movement "outclassed" that of Marx for a number of years, in Kołakowski's estimation.

 The early 1860s saw a growing constitutional conflict in Prussia over army reform.
 Lassalle saw an opportunity for political action.
 In April 1862, he delivered two influential lectures in Berlin: "The Nature of Constitutions" and "The Working Class and its Significance in the Present Age" (later published as The Workers' Programme).
 In these, he argued that a constitution is merely the "factual power relationship in any given society" written down, and that the working class, the "Fourth Estate", was destined to become the dominant social force due to its "profound instinct" for the true destiny of the State as an ethical institution for human development.
 He advocated for the working class to form its own independent political party.
 Bernstein described The Workers' Programme as a "paraphrase of the Communist Manifesto, adapted to the time and circumstances", but noted that Lassalle's Hegelianism and juridical viewpoint led him to a "veritable cult" of the state, which became the "Achilles heel of all ideology".
 These speeches caused a stir and led to police confiscation of The Workers' Programme and charges against Lassalle.